Financial Aid

 Partial Assistantships

-Graduate Teaching Assistants or Graduate Research Assistants who have a 25% (10 hours of employment per week) or less appointment must be enrolled for at least six hours during a long semester and three hours during the summer.
+Graduate Teaching Assistants or Graduate Research Assistants who have a 25% (10 hours of employment per week) or less appointment must be enrolled for at least 6 SCH during a long semester and 2 SCH during the summer.
 This enrollment requirement covers both organized courses and dissertation and thesis hours.
-However, all graduate students, whether funded or unfunded, must follow UT Arlington policy concerning required enrollment in the final semester.
+However, all graduate students, whether funded or unfunded, must follow UT Arlington policy concerning required enrollment in their final semester of study.

 Assignment of Duties